kasra-darvishi/Parallel-Template-Matcher/README.md

 # Parallel-Template-Matcher
- Parallel-Template-Matcher searches subimages inside an image using cuda
+ Parallel-Template-Matcher searches subimages inside an image using CUDA